Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Introduction

 While this transformation is only strictly valid when the integration boundaries in Eq.~(\ref{eq:define_ITCF}) become infinite (i.e. $x \rightarrow \infty$), in practice some properties, such as the symmetry point of the ITCF, converge within a finite $x$~\cite{Dornheim_T_2022, Dornheim_T2_2022}.
 The temperature can therefore be extracted by observing the convergence of the minimum of the ITCF with respect to increasing $x$.
 The ITCF approach thus provides a way to directly extract temperature (among other physical properties) from an XRTS spectrum, without the need for a model or simulation result of the DSF.

 One of the main practical challenges in using the ITCF method is the accurate characterization of the SIF~\cite{MacDonald_PoP_2021,Gawne_2024_Effects}.
 Much of the difficulty is in characterising the IF of the mosaic crystals that are widely employed in XRTS experiments.
-Recent works have shown their IFs can extend over the whole detected spectral range with features that range over several orders of magnitude in intensity~\cite{Gawne_2024_Effects, HEART}, shown in Fig.~\ref{fig:ExampleIFs}.
+Recent works have shown their IFs can extend over the whole detected spectral range with features that range over several orders of magnitude in intensity~\cite{Gawne_2024_Effects, HEART}; see Fig.~\ref{fig:ExampleIFs}.
 Due to the strong geometry dependence of the IF -- shown in particular by Fig.~\ref{fig:ExampleIFs}~(b) -- it is necessary to measure the SIF in every experiment.

 One common approach for measuring the SIF directly is to measure the shape of the quasi-elastic scattering since, except for ultrahigh resolution setups~\cite{McBride_RSI_2018,Wollenweber_RSI_2021,Descamps_JSR_2022}, it just reproduces the SIF.
 However, eventually the quasi-elastic scattering will mix with inelastic scattering, meaning full characterization of the SIF is not possible.
 In the case of x-ray backlighters~\cite{Park_2006_High,Tilo_Nature_2023,Doeppner_2014_MACS,Fletcher_2014_Observations,Kritcher_2011_In-flight}, there is also a strong dependency of the emission line intensities on the laser heating conditions for each shot.
 But, due to restrictions in the experimental setups, the actual emission spectrum for a given shot is rarely measured.
 Therefore, models or approximations of the SIF are used in place of the actual SIF, which reintroduces a model-dependency in the underlying model-free analysis.

 Here, we propose an alternative approach that avoids explicitly deconvolving the SIF.
 In XRTS experiments, it is very typical to collect scattering spectra from at least two scattering angles simultaneously in order to probe different regimes (e.g. collective versus non-collective).
 Returning to the definition of the convolution theorem in Eq.~(\ref{eq:convolution_theorem}), and presuming the SIF is the same between two spectrometers, it is easy to see that the ratio of the Laplace transforms of two spectra is equivalent to the ratios of their ITCFs: